 Neolithic tribes settled the valley here 4000 years ago.
 It was subsequently occupied by a Celtic tribe known as the Vocontii, by the Romans, and again in medieval times when the hilltop chateau was constructed across the river.

 A short and enjoyable bike ride along shaded forest roads takes you to the hilltop village of Seguret.
 Several shops in this delightful village offer handcrafts you would be proud to take home.
-Toward the top of town is the Michelin-starred restaurant, La Table du Comtat.
-A lunch here will be long remembered.
+Toward the top of the town is the Michelin-starred restaurant, La Table du Comtat.
+Lunch here will be long remembered.

 Day 7: Wine and Romans

 It’s time to return to Avignon, but there’s much more to see and experience before we get there.

 The Romans developed Orange as a colony for retired veterans — comfortable, but far enough from Rome that disgruntled vets couldn’t start a rebellion.
 We’ll stop at the well-preserved Triumphal Arch as we enter the city, then admire the world’s best-preserved Roman theater.
 Its’ excellent acoustics are still appreciated by audiences every summer.
 A short walk to Orange’s hilltop park offers a panorama of red-tiled rooftops.